 In our shrinking global economy, it’s hard to understand why Disney would decide to delay rollout of the Disney+ service to Europe and the rest of the world.

-Currently, Disney+ is only available to those currently residing in:
+Currently, Disney+ is available to those people currently residing in:

 - United States

 - United Kingdom